Children’s World Montessori

-We will communicate with staff and families about any possible or confirmed exposure.
+We will communicate with staff and families about any confirmed exposure.

 Child care providers will:

-- • Exclude from the program any child or staff member, regardless of vaccination status, if they exhibit COVID-19 symptoms including new loss of taste or smell, fever, new cough, or shortness of breath in the last 10 days.
+- • Exclude from the program any child or staff member, regardless of vaccination status, if they exhibit COVID-19 symptoms including new loss of taste or smell, fever, new cough, or shortness of breath, sore throat, fatigue or headaches in the last 10 days.